Shashank-Rawat/Shashank-Rawat/README.md

 [![Medium](https://img.shields.io/badge/-Medium-black?style=flat-square&logo=Medium&logoColor=white&link=https://medium.com/@shashank.rawat28)](https://medium.com/@shashank.rawat28)

 ## Hi there 👋
 I'm Shashank Rawat, I'm a Data Science Graduate from the University of Essex 👨‍💻 and a certified data analyst from AnalytixLabs.
+I have a strong foundation in data science, with a focus on leveraging data to drive insights and decision-making.

-- 🔭 I’m currently exploring opportunities in the field of **Data Analytics and Data Science.**
+- 🔭 I’m currently exploring opportunities in the field of **Data Analytics and Data Science**, aiming to apply my skills in a dynamic and challenging environment
-- 🌱 I’m actively enhancing my knowledge of **Advanced Data Analytics Techniques, Deep Learning Algorithms and Big Data Technologies (Hadoop, Spark)**.
+- 🌱 I’m actively enhancing my knowledge of **Advanced Data Analytics Techniques, Deep Learning Algorithms, and Big Data Technologies (Hadoop, Spark)**.
+I'm passionate about staying at the forefront of emerging technologies and methodologies.
-- 👯 I’m looking to collaborate on **Open Source Data Analytics and Machine Learning Project**
+- 👯 I’m looking to collaborate on **Open Source Data Analytics and Machine Learning Project**.
+I enjoy working in teams and contributing to innovative solutions that make a tangible impact.
+- 🛠 **Skills & Expertise:**
+     - **Data Analysis & Visualisation:** Proficient in Python, R, SQL, Tableau, and Power BI.
+     - **Machine Learning:** Experience with regression, classification, clustering, and deep learning algorithms.
+     - **Data Governance & ETL Processes:** Skilled in data cleaning, transformation, and governance.
 - 👨‍💻 All of my projects are available at [https://github.com/Shashank-Rawat](https://github.com/Shashank-Rawat)
 <h2>🛠️ Tools Used</h2>
     <table>